Cognium Review

 Taking Cognium

 Cognium isn’t the easiest nootropic to take, but it’s still pretty straightforward.
-Natrol themselves suggest you take two tablets per day.
-This should ideally be with a meal.
-Aim for one tablet in the morning and one in the evening.
+Natrol themselves suggest you take two tablets per day – one in the morning with breakfast, and the second in the evening with a meal.

-As we have seen, Cognium has only Cera-Q as an active ingredient.
+As we have seen, Cognium has only Silk Protein Hydrolysate Complex as an active ingredient.
 It’s a new discovery in its current form, and certainly the scientific investigation into it is in its infancy.
 A lot more data is needed before we can see exactly how it acts in the body and reacts with other supplements or medicines.

 Partly as a result of all of this, side effects to Cognium aren’t severe, but a lot is left to be determined.
 The common side effects we can see attached to it include headaches, dizziness, excitability, nausea, vomiting, and interruptions to your sleep cycle.